37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 If you need help drafting any of these documents, or any other documents as part of your case, the Valla team can give you resources and templates.

-Sign up for your free account here.
+Sign up for your free account to get started.

 Get the free toolkit